Free Plans to Build an Adele Wine Cabinet

 Once again, here is another piece I absolutely love!
-The free plans to build a Grandin Road inspired Adele Wine Cabinet feature a drawer for wine, two smaller drawers for wine (or other beverage) “accessories”, and a large cabinet for plenty of storage!
+The free plans to build an Adele Wine Cabinet feature a drawer for wine, two smaller drawers for wine (or other beverage) “accessories”, and a large cabinet for plenty of storage!

 I built this cabinet for myself (out of Purebond plywood!) but made a modification – instead of one wine drawer and two smaller drawers, I omitted the smaller drawers and built two drawers for storing wine.
 I used Rust-Oleum’s Ultimate Wood Stain in Kona with three coats of Rust-Oleum’s Ultimate Polyurethane in Soft Touch Matte.
 I also made the top a little larger than outlined in these DIY wine cabinet plans.

 - 2″ pocket hole screws